Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 “Fuck you!” yelled Chad.
 “You ruined everything!”

 “Fuck you!”
-Joe returned, stepping closer and saying sternly, “This whole night was just a huge farce to validate your childish delusion.”
+Joe returned, taking a step closer and saying sternly, “This whole night was just a huge farce to validate your childish delusion.”

 “You’re an asshole,” Chad said, getting in Joe’s face.